 Of course, we have to give a mention to Charlie Kelly from It’s Always Sunny in Philadelphia painting of a German Shepherd, that was painted on top of a very valuable piece of art devaluing in by potentially millions.
 Painted in 2012 this painting was sadly later burnt.

 Want to paint your own furry friend?
-Why don’t you come along to one of our events where you can paint whatever you want regardless on the theme.
-Have a look at our upcoming events here.
+Why don’t you come along to one of our events in he hopefully near future, where you can paint whatever you want regardless on the theme.

 This Picasso inspired painting of two dogs sleeping is by one of our artists, Annie Dalton, keep an eye out for this painting in our calendar of upcoming events.